You'll Never See These Disney Movie Scenes the Same Way Again

 |"Casey at the Bat" - looks mighty interesting for the "Police Gazette"!|

-The shame of it all is that Disney soon after veered way off this interesting path in 1950 with the classic fairytale "Cinderella" and never looked back.
+The shame of it all is that Disney soon after veered way off this interesting path in 1950 with the classic and innocent fairytale "Cinderella," where they couldn't possibly fit in anything remotely sexual or they'd get called a child molester, and never looked back.

 Aladdin Gives Kids Some Naughty Advice"Aladdin" was the peak of the Disney Renaissance, along with "The Lion King."
 So, there can't be anything unseemly about it - right?